Skip to content

 In America these plastic crates have been used to create a large underground storm water storage facility.
 The containment was then covered and used as a car park.
 Recently (2024) those crates caught fire, the fire could not be extinguished and the car park deck collapsed.
 There is a short YouTube video here with more videos being added.

 As for the cause of the fire – I have some ideas but cannot tell you what the precise cause of the fire was.
 In my opinion the cause of the fire is irrelevant.
 What I can say is that the authorities failed to recognise the risk of the installed crates burning under the ground.
 This sounds like a Grenfell Tower chapter to me.
 Today we are using increasing quantities of crates for residential and civil engineering projects.
-I think there is a need to have a close look at the current legislation on where, when and how these crates (and other plastics) are used.
+I think there is a need to have a close look at the current legislation on where, when and how these crates (and other plastic products) are used.
 We should have alarm bells ringing urgently here!
+Are these load bearing plastic crates really a safe and sustainable solution with an appropriate design life?

 END